 Dimka Karastoyanova is Associate Professor of Data Science and Business Intelligence at the Kühne Logistics University.
-Before joining the KLU in September 2016 she was a Junior Professor in Simulation Workflows at the Institute of Architecture of Application Systems and in the Cluster of Excellence Simulation Technology (SimTech) at the University of Stuttgart.
+She has a joint appointment and an affiliation with the Hasso-Plattner-Institute at the University of Potsdam, where she is acting as a senior researcher at the Business Process Technology Group.
+Before joining the KLU in September 2016, she was a Junior Professor in Simulation Workflows at the Institute of Architecture of Application Systems and in the Cluster of Excellence Simulation Technology (SimTech) at the University of Stuttgart.
 She received her doctoral degree in Computer Science from TU Darmstadt and holds M. Sc.
 Degrees in Computational Engineering from FAU Erlangen-Nuremberg and in Industrial Engineering from the Technical University of Sofia, Bulgaria.

 In addition to her research activities in Simulation Technology, she is an active member of the Service Oriented Architecture (SOA) and Business Process Management (BPM) communities.
 She is a member of the program committees of major conferences in these fields like BPM, ICSoC, and CoopIS, and serves as a reviewer for journals like IEEE TSC (Transactions on Services Computing), IEEE TSE (Transactions on Software Engineering), JIST (Journal Information and Software Technology), JCIS (Journal of Cooperative Information Systems), JSS (Journal of Software Systems), Springer Computing and others.